calboo/Wigglewave/README.md

 ## Visualisation scripts

-The IDL visulasation scripts that used Wigglewave outputs to generate figure that were used in these papers can be found in under Visualisation_scripts.
+The IDL visulasation scripts that used Wigglewave outputs to generate figures that were used in these two papers can be found in under Visualisation_scripts.
 The purpose of each script is as follows:

 | Script | Description |
 | --- | --- |